portittech/pay-with-toonie-doc/README.md

 ### Payment Session Initialization

 To complete the initialization of a new payment session you need to call the endpoint to create it, passing some parameters like an amount, a currency and a reason.

-You also need to pass it a success and an error url parameters.
+You also need to pass a success and an error url parameters where the user will be sent after the payment.

 You can use the `{PAYMENT_SESSION_ID}` placeholder anywhere in your url, it will be replaced in our system with the right value.

 ```js